panchomb/ie-exercise-3/modules/machine-learning-services/workspace/compute/README.md

   ]
   ```

-### Parameter: `name`

-Name of the compute.

-- Required: Yes
-- Type: string

-### Parameter: `machineLearningWorkspaceName`

-The name of the parent Machine Learning Workspace.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

-### Parameter: `computeLocation`

-Location for the underlying compute.
-Ignored when attaching a compute resource, i.e. when you provide a resource ID.

-- Required: No
-- Type: string
-- Default: `[resourceGroup().location]`

 ### Parameter: `deployCompute`

 Flag to specify whether to deploy the compute.
 Required only for attach (i.e. providing a resource ID), as in this case the operation is not idempotent, i.e. a second deployment will fail.
 Therefore, this flag needs to be set to "false" as long as the compute resource exists.
 - Required: No
 - Type: bool
 - Default: `True`